EdJoPaTo/website-stalker-example/systems/starlabs/de/products-starlite.md

-SAVE 25%¹ when you purchase the StarLite.

- Don't miss out!
-Discount automatically applied at checkout.
+SAVE £100 Super Early Bird Discount¹ on StarLite orders.

+ Today You are a Super Early Bird!
+ Tomorrow you'd only be a Slighlty Early Bird.

 ¹ Whilst stocks last.
-Discount limited to one use per customer.
+Discount only available for Super Early Birds.

 About